 How is ACCOuNT different from other research studies?

 Most pharmacogenomic and precision medicine studies have been conducted in populations of European ancestry.
-ACCOuNT is different from these studies because it focuses on pharmacogenomic research in African Americans.
+ACCOuNT is different from these studies because it focuses on pharmacogenomic research among African Americans.

 What health problems is ACCOuNT studying?

 Over time, we hope to study many diseases.
 We are building a large data warehouse to store data and share information with other researchers.For our first studies, ACCOuNT is studying blood clots, which can cause a number of serious health problems such as a stroke, a heart attack, or lung damage.
-First, we are looking for unique genetic factors among African Americans that may impact why they are more likely to get blood clots or how they respond to medications that treat blood clots, which are often called blood thinners.
-Then, we will use this information to help doctors make sure that African American patients receive the medications that will work best for them.
+First, we are looking for unique genetic that may impact why some people are more likely to get blood clots or how they respond to medications that treat blood clots, which are often called blood thinners.
+Then, we will use this information to help doctors make sure that all patients receive the medications that will work best for them.

 What has pharmacogenomics research taught us about blood clotting in African American populations so far?